-Geological structure of the evaluated areas is built by various geological-tectonic units and thus it is represented by varied petrographic and geochemical character (Marsina et al., 1999).
-While the geological environment of the Middle Slovak Neovolcanics is predominantly built by the Neogene volcanics, geological structure in the other two areas is more complicated and contains rocks of diverse geological character.
+The geologic structure of the evaluated areas is composed of various geological-tectonic units and thus is represented by rocks of varied petrographic and geochemical character [21].
+While the geological environment of the Middle Slovak Neovolcanics consists predominantly of Neogene volcanics, geological structure in the other two areas the geology is more complicated and contains rocks of diverse geological character.

-Eastern part of the Slovak Ore Mts. area is built mainly by the Lower-Paleozoic (Cambrian to Carboniferous) weakly metamorphosed flysch metasediments (metasandstones, metagreywackes, phyllites) and metavolcanics - basaltoid, keratophyre and rhyolite character.
-Western part is built by dominant the Lower to Upper Paleozoic metamorphic rocks of crystalline basement with signs of migmatization, granitization, especially orthogneisses, paragneisses, migmatites, amphibolites, diorites and metacarbonates.
+The eastern part of the Slovak Ore Mts. area consists mainly of Lower-Paleozoic (Cambrian to Carboniferous) weakly metamorphosed flysch metasediments (metasandstones, metagreywackes, phyllites) and metavolcanics - basaltoid, keratophyre and rhyolite character.
+The western part consists dominantly of Lower to Upper Paleozoic metamorphic rocks of crystalline basement with signs of migmatization, granitization, especially orthogneisses, paragneisses, migmatites, amphibolites, diorites and metacarbonates.
 Approximately 5 % of the area is represented by the Mesozoic (carbonatic) sedimentary cover, which consists of the Lower-Triassic quartzite, dolomite and limestone.
 Mainly metasomatic and ore mineralizations of Fe, Cu, Pb, Zn, Sb, Ag, Au and Hg have been mined in the Slovak Ore Mts. since the Middle Ages.